Manojlovic1998/running-multi-container-app-on-k8s/README.md

 - `domain/values/current` queries and sends back all of the values from Redis instance.
 GET
 - `domain/values` receives users submitted data, checks if index is within worker limit to prevent bottleneck, sets a placeholder data in Redis instance, and creates a channel over which it sends the index value that worker picks up to do the calculation.
 POST

+**Features:**

+- [x] Test route.
+- [x] Route to query and send back data from Postgres.
+- [x] Route to query and send back data from Redis.
+- [x] Route to receive, validate and record user submitted data.

 ## :bulb: Technologies

 - Technologies used: